Constitutional Law

 Constitution of Spain

-English-language version of the Spanish Constitution, on the website of the Spanish Senate.
+English-language version of the Spanish Constitution, as amended, on the website of the Spanish Senate.
 The Constitution was adopted in 1978 and has sections dealing with fundamental rights and duties, the role of the Crown, the Cortes Generales, the Government and the Judiciary.
 There are also chapters covering the economy and finance, organisation of the state and the Constitutional Court.

 Constitution of Tonga